dock108/mini-golf-break/docs/game-design.md

 ### 3. Satisfying Feedback
 - Animated particles when the ball enters the hole
-- Ball turns green and pulses when successful
+- Ball changes color and pulses when successful
 - Sound effects for hitting the ball and completing the hole
 - Animated scorecard showing your final stroke count
 - Counter animation with sound for each stroke on the scorecard